neilcouture/halo2-svd041/README.md

 This repository provides functions for efficiently proving the singular value decomposition (SVD) of a real valued matrix in a Halo2 circuit.
 In addition, it also provides functions for manipulating real valued matrices and vectors.

+See this [blog](https://hackmd.io/@SQko9rCYRT67XG7dx6zaRQ/r1cWTJEfT) for a description the algorithms used for this library.

 ## Main functionalities

 Real numbers are encoded and manipulated using a [fork](https://github.com/goforashutosh/ZKFixedPointChip) of [ZKFixedPointChip](https://github.com/DCMMC/ZKFixedPointChip), which improves the efficiency of some operations (see [this](https://github.com/DCMMC/ZKFixedPointChip/pull/1) PR).